Monarchy of Belize: Constitutional role and royal prerogative

 The Belizean Constitution gives Belize a similar parliamentary system of government as the other Commonwealth realms, in which all powers of the state are constitutionally reposed in the monarch, who is represented by the governor-general of Belize; appointed by the monarch upon the advice of the prime minister of Belize.
 The monarch's domestic duties are performed by this vice-regal representative.

 The role of the monarch and the governor-general is both legal and practical; the Crown is regarded as a corporation, in which several parts share the authority of the whole, with the monarch as the person at the centre of the constitutional construct.

 Executive

 The governor-general is responsible for appointing a prime minister, who thereafter heads the Cabinet and advises the monarch or governor-general on how to execute their executive powers over all aspects of government operations and foreign affairs.
 The monarch is informed by the governor-general of the acceptance of the resignation of a prime minister and the swearing-in of a new prime minister and members of the ministry.

-The governor-general also appoints and dismisses ministers, members of various executive agencies, and other officials, including senators.
+The governor-general also appoints and dismisses ministers, members of various executive agencies, and other officials.

 There are also a few duties which must be specifically performed by the monarch, such as signing the appointment papers of governors-general.

 As all executive authority of Belize is vested in the sovereign, the institutions of government are said to act under his authority; hence, the government of Belize is formally referred to as "His Majesty's Government in Belize".